WS-Prakash/assignment-programming-with-python/README.md

 # The assignment and its algorithms
 The assignment can be interpreted into two parts.
-In the following they are described in text.

 ## Part 1: determining the best fitting ideal function
 In part 1 the goal is to find for a training function the best fitting ideal function amongst 50 candidates.
 There are a total of 4 different training functions and for each, the ideal function has to be found.
 A function is a collection of x- and y- coordinates and is provided for in a .csv file.
 Within the 50 candidates, the ideal function which has the lowest squared error towards the training function, is defined as the ideal function.
 This in essence is a variation of the “Mean squared error” and is a popular loss function towards models are optimised (Kerzel, 2020).